HappySpring/Easy_NetCDF/Readme.md

     merge_dim_name = 'time'; % merge data in "time" dimension.
-    dim_name       = { 'lon', 'y', 'time' }; % In the demo files, the meridional dimension is named as "y". dim_varname    = {'lon','lat','time'}; % This is to force the function to read values for the meridional dimension from the variable "lat". time_var_name  = 'time'; % convert values in "time" to matlab units (days since 0000-01-00 00:00).
+    dim_name       = { 'lon', 'y', 'time' }; % In the demo files, the meridional dimension is named as "y". dim_varname    = {'lon','lat','time'}; % This is to force the function to read values for the meridional dimension from the variable "lat". time_var_name  = 'time'; % convert values in "time" to MATLAB units (days since 0000-01-00 00:00).
 This is optional

     output_file_path = 'Presaved_info_demo.mat';